-Appellate courts across the United States have recognized the dangerousness of the pit bull breed for over 25-years.
-We've listed excerpts from court decisions that demonstrate this.
+Appellate courts across the United States have recognized the dangerousness of the pit bull breed since the mid 1980s.
+We've listed excerpts from high court decisions that demonstrate this.

 That each Defendant's dogs are of the breed that is typically referred to generically as pit bull dogs which are aggressive by nature, have been known as attack animals with strong massive heads and jaws, and have been found to represent a public health hazard.
 The Majority of jurisdictions have accepted the proposition that dogs of this type have a propensity to be aggressive and attack without provocation and it is well established that such dogs have gotten a lot of notoriety of being dangerous to public health and safety.